adamahrens/GetSwifty/AdvancedSwift/AdvancedSwift.md

 ` if condition && expensive()`

 Here if the condition is false it'll short circuit out and not evluated the result of `expensive`

+`Sequence` is the root Protocol.
+The return a set of values one at a time.
+Returns a `Iterator` type that has a `next()` that keeps returning values until it has no more and hits a `nil`

+`AnySequence` is used to type erase.
+It essentially builds a new Sequence while hiding the underlying sequence.

+`Collections` build off `Sequence` and allow to revist elements.
+Think index in an Array

+`Eager` vs `Lazy`.
+Use `numbers.lazy.filter` to wrap it in a `LazyCollection` type.
+This won't perform the filter until it's on demand requested

+Swift uses `ARC` automatic reference counting.
+When a reference count drops to 0 it's `deinited` This provided great resource utilization.
+However, we have to understand the object graph.

+`Weak` is used to break retain cycles as it doesn't increase the reference count.
+Always used on `var`, always used on an `Optional` type

+`Unowned` tells Swift that it also doesn't need to update reference count.
+However, unowned used with non optionals.
+So you wouldn't used it for a `delegate`.
+Unowned is making a strong statement that a parent will outlive a child.

+`Closures` are first class types.
+Swift guarantees memory safety.
+So Closures copy objects into a private environment.
+Ensuring variables you access in the body of the closure will increase the reference count for them.